 Monday Tuesday Wednesday Thursday Friday

 9:00 Troop Responsibilities map and First Aid Wood Tools Compass Challenge

 9:30 Flag Etiquette Compass Program

 10:00 First Aid Hiking and Fire Building Planning

-10:30 Rope Work Backpacking 0 First Aid
+10:30 Rope Work Backpacking Ŭ First Aid

 11:00 Plant Animal Cooking Leave No

 11:30 Program Planning Identification Identification Trace

 Training sessions will be held in the Scoutcraft Area beginning at 9:00 AM each day, with the exception of Monday.
 On Monday, training will begin at 9:30 AM, to allow scouters to ensure that their scouts arrive at the appropriate merit badge sessions on time.
+ADVANCED REGISTRATION IS REQUIRED FOR IOLS TRAINING.
+IOLS TRAINING SES-SIONS ARE ONLY SCHEDULED WITH ADVANCE REGISTRATION.
+A registration form can be found in the Forms section of this guide.